1 Peter 3:1-4

 MacArthur explains that

 Peter was teaching that when the grace of God visits the heart of an unbeliever, he will respond with saving faith and glorify God because he remembers the testimony of believers he had observed.
 Those who don’t believe will experience the visitation of His wrath in the final judgment.
-(MacArthur, J.: The MacArthur Study Bible Nashville: Word or Logos)
+(MacArthur, J.: The MacArthur Study Bible Nashville: Word)

 Almost inevitably we will be criticized and so we need to remember that unsaved husbands and others not saved are observing our conduct closely and intently.